metatypedev/metatype/website/src/pages/legal/privacy-policy.md

 consent to do so, where we need the personal information to perform a contract with you, or where the processing is in our legitimate business interests.

-## 4. How We May Share Your Information
+## 4. How we may share your information

 We may share your information with third parties that we use to provide and support our Services: